grow/grow/content/docs/documents.md

 #### Constructors

-Yaml constructors can be used to load in other documents or files into fields for the document.
+Yaml constructors can be used to load in other documents or files into fields of the document.

 [sourcecode:yaml]
-csv:    !g.csv('/pod/path/to.csv')         # Loads CSV file.
+csv:    !g.csv /pod/path/to.csv
-doc:    !g.doc('/content/page/about.yaml') # Loads document.
+doc:    !g.doc /content/page/about.yaml
-json:   !g.json('/pod/path/to.json')       # Loads json file.
+json:   !g.json /pod/path/to.json
-static: !g.static('/pod/path/to.img')      # Loads static file.
+static: !g.static /pod/path/to.img
-url:    !g.url('/content/page/about.yaml') # Loads the url for a given path.
+url:    !g.url /content/page/about.yaml
-yaml:   !g.yaml('/pod/path/to.yaml')       # Loads yaml file.
+yaml:   !g.yaml /pod/path/to.yaml
 [/sourcecode]

 ### Body